-ARC uses Kronos' webTA as its time and attendance system for most of its Customer Agencies whose payroll is processed by the National Finance Center (NFC).
+ARC uses Kronos' webTA as its time and attendance system for most of its customer agencies whose payroll is processed by NFC.
 Transactions that are entered in webTA interface with NFC, and NFC ultimately sends payroll data back to ARC for an interface into Oracle.

-The ARC operated webTA (non-HUD) version 3.8.15 operates on a Windows Server 2012 operating system. webTA uses the Oracle 11g database, which runs on the ARC subnet and accesses data in the ARC demilitarized zone (DMZ) using Linux AS 2.1 as its operating system.
-Additionally, ARC operates webTA (HUD) version 3.8.15 on Windows 2008 R2 operating system, the web server is running IIS 7.5 and the application server is running Tomcat 6.1.
+The ARC uses webTA (non-HUD) versions 5.0 and 4.2, which run on Red Hat Linux 6 or higher. webTA (non-HUD) uses Oracle 12c database, which runs on the ARC subnet and accesses data in the ARC demilitarized zone (DMZ) using Red Hat Linux 6 as its operating system.
+Additionally, ARC operates webTA (HUD) version 3.8.35 on a Windows 2012 operating system with Oracle 11g as the database version.
+The web server is running IIS 8.0 and the application server is running Tomcat 6.1.
 ISS serves as the webTA database administrator and provides primary support for tape backup and recovery. webTA uses a two-tier web-based infrastructure with a front-end Internet user interface and a database residing on the secure network.
 The application (web-applet) accesses the database on a specified port that is defined in the Access Control List.
 Only select IP addresses that are defined in the Access Control List are permitted to connect to the database IP.
-External Internet access is via 128-bit TLS encrypted connection.
+External Internet access is via 128-bit or higher TLS encrypted connection.
 External security is provided by ISS through firewall rules and router access control lists.